AMReX-Fusion/Furnace/Docs/source/timestepping.rst

 Retry Mechanism
 ---------------

-Castro's Strang CTU solver has a retry mechanism that can discard a time step on a level and restart with a smaller timestep, subcycling within the level to make up the full time step needed for that level.
+Furnace's Strang CTU solver has a retry mechanism that can discard a time step on a level and restart with a smaller timestep, subcycling within the level to make up the full time step needed for that level.
 It is enabled by setting::

-   castro.use_retry = 1
+   furnace.use_retry = 1

 .. note::

-   The Castro retry mechanism is enabled by default for CTU + Strang and Simplified SDC integration.
+   The Furnace retry mechanism is enabled by default for CTU + Strang and Simplified SDC integration.

-The number of subcycles to try in the level is controlled via the ``castro.max_subcycles`` parameter.
+The number of subcycles to try in the level is controlled via the ``furnace.max_subcycles`` parameter.
 It is not really suggested to go beyond ``16``---any more is usually an indication of a bigger problem.

 A retry can be triggered by a number of conditions: